rails/rails/guides/source/active_record_validations.md

 ### `validates_with`

-This helper passes the record to a separate class for validation.
+This validator passes the record to a separate class for validation.

 ```ruby
 class AddressValidator < ActiveModel::Validator